 Where can I see a train?

-This is a summary of the current Tasrail timetable, made up from observations of people from around Tasmania.
-The times included are typical of trains seen, and are a guide only, as they do vary by up to an hour (or more) each way depending on the day — if they even run!
+This is a summary of the current TasRail timetable, made up from observations of people from around Tasmania.
+The times included are typical of trains seen, and are a guide only, as they do vary depending on the day — if they even run!
 All trains that regularly operate have been included, although often only times for the daylight portion of the trip have been listed.
 Please note that not all trains operate every day, and when they do the times do vary.

-All train movements are coordinated by a single train controller in Launceston, via a State-wide VHF radio network.
-Frequencies can be found at the Australian Communications Authority internet site.
-(Try “Land Mobile System” category, in the range 158 MHz to 163 MHz).
+All train movements are coordinated by a train controller in Launceston, via a State-wide VHF radio network, backed up with mobile phones as required.
+Frequencies can be found at the Australian Communications and Media Authority internet site.
+(Try “Land Mobile System” category, in the range 158 MHz to 163 MHz for repeaters, "Ambulatory System" around the same range for shunting).

 Hobart area